 A delicious Thai chicken soup, with rice and mushrooms, all in a lightly creamy Thai flavoured red curry broth.
 A deliciously different chicken and rice soup!

-- This Thai chicken soup is chock full of flavour, with the wonderful Thai flavours of red curry paste, fish sauce, lemongrass and coconut milk.
+This wicked Thai soup is chock full of flavour, with the wonderful Thai flavours of red curry paste, fish sauce, lemongrass and coconut milk.

 Chicken – I generally use boneless chicken breasts, though boneless skinless chicken thighs are fine here, too.
-If you happen to have left-over cooked chicken, you can certainly use that and skip the step of cooking the chicken ahead.
-Finally, make is super easy by using shredded rotisserie chicken.
+If you happen to have left-over cooked chicken, you can certainly use that and skip the step of cooking the chicken ahead and simply add it to the soup when returning the mushrooms to the pan.
+Finally, you can make this soup easily by using shredded rotisserie chicken.

 Lemongrass Paste – look for this in a tube, generally in the produce section.
 You can also use lemongrass stalks, if you have easy access to them.
 While the flavour is a lovely addition, you can omit.